 Four of us in the living room, tearing into ribs like Vikings, and within minutes, my daughter and I are in a heated argument about whether the Patriots suck.

-For the record, neither of us watches professional football.
+Neither of us actually watches pro football.

+She and I, like many viewers, are strictly watching for the commercials and the halftime show.
 But there we were arguing like Collinsworth and Tirico, even though neither of us could name three players from either team.
-(I mean, I know Stefon Diggs, but that’s only because I listen to Cardi B.)

 I ended up watching both halftime shows.
 I am committed to proper due diligence before I write about something, after all.